Alisson Becker: Roma

-Becker completed his transfer to Italian Serie A club Roma in July 2016.
+Alisson completed his transfer to Italian Serie A club Roma in July 2016.
 He made his debut for the club on 17 August 2016, starting in a 1–1 UEFA Champions League draw with Porto, but spent the majority of the season as understudy to Wojciech Szczęsny.
 He ultimately made 15 appearances across all competitions from the season but failed to feature in any league fixtures.
-Szczęsny departed at the start of the following campaign for Juventus, which saw Becker assume the number one jersey.
+Szczęsny departed at the start of the following campaign for Juventus, which saw Alisson assume the number one jersey.
 He later revealed that he would have considered leaving Roma had he not been guaranteed more first-team football.

-Becker finally made his Serie A debut on the opening weekend of the 2017–18 Serie A campaign, starting in a 1–0 win over Atalanta.
+Alisson finally made his Serie A debut on the opening weekend of the 2017–18 Serie A campaign, starting in a 1–0 win over Atalanta.
 He then made his first appearance in the Derby della Capitale on 18 November, starting in a 2–1 win over local rivals Lazio.
 He was praised for his performances in the 2017–18 Champions League, and played a key role in the club's campaign in which they reached the semi-finals.
 The club didn't concede a single goal at the Stadio Olimpico in the Champions League, until the match against Liverpool in the semi-finals on 2 May 2018, which they won 4–2 on the night, but lost 7–6 on aggregate.
-Becker received praise for his performances throughout the 2017–18 season.
+Alisson received praise for his performances throughout the 2017–18 season.
 He kept a total of 22 clean sheets across the 2017–18 season, keeping 17 clean sheets in the league and 5 clean sheets in the Champions League.